-- 1. Choose a name for your custom corpus.
-A default name is provided. - 2.
-Under "Corpus information file", click the "Add File" button to choose a "Corpus information file" in CSV or TSV format that matches the "corpus\info" table structure used by AntConc. - 3.
-Under "Word list information file", click the "Add File" button to choose a "Word list information file" in CSV or TSV format that matches the "wordlist" info" table structure used by AntConc. - 4.
-Under "Word list data file", click the "Add File" button to choose a "Word list data file" in CSV or TSV format that matches the "wordlist" table structure used by AntConc.
-[To understand the various formats required, load one of the existing pre-built corpora, generate a word list, and then save the database tables via the File menu "Save Current Tab Datatables" option.
+- b.
+Choose the "Advanced Word List" option to build a corpus from three files that describe the complete corpus (the "Corpus information file") the word list metadata (the "Word list information file", and the frequency information of types in the corpus (the "Word list data file").
+The format of these files can be found by generating a word list using the demo corpus or one of the corpora from the online corpus repository and saving the results.
 In the saved .zip file, you will find examples of the table formats that you need to use.
 Alternatively, open the corpus database in an SQLite database reader (e.g., https://sqlitebrowser.org/) and view the different tables.
-An SQLite database reader should allow you to export the tables as a CSV/TSV files that you can use as templates for your own wordlist corpus creation.] - 6.
+An SQLite database reader should allow you to export the tables as a CSV/TSV files that you can use as templates for your own wordlist corpus creation. - 3.
+To load the necessary file(s) click the "Add File" button for each file type and choose a file in CSV or TSV format. - 4.
 Create the corpus - a.
 To complete the corpus building process, click the "Create" button. - b.
 Once the corpus is created, a basic description will be displayed in the right windowpane. - c.
-The corpus will be available in the "Corpus Library" and can be saved to another location by clicking on "Save" button next to the "Active Corpus Database" label.
+The corpus will be appear in the "Corpus Library".